learningdebunked/SystemDesignFundamentals/README.md

 3) Another approach is Cache busting.
 You cache assets with a hash or e-tag {is unique compared to previous versions}

 **Cache**

-   ** When to use Cache ?
+//TODO Explore Megacache and other cache solutions for read heavy and write heavy applications ** When to use Cache ?
        ** Data is read frequently but modified infrequently ** Expiration time or TTL should not be too high nor too low